sacherjj/CasperLabs/docker/README.md

 Then we can slow down the network between `node-*` containers with https://alexei-led.github.io/post/pumba_docker_netem/ and see what happens.

-To deploy we'll have to `docker run --network casperlabs io.casperlabs/client` and pass it the WASM files; `client.sh` provides is a convenience wrapper for that.
+To deploy we'll have to `docker run --network casperlabs io.casperlabs/client` and pass it the WASM files. `client.sh` provides is a convenience wrapper for interacting with the network; run `./client.sh node-0 --help` to see what it can do.

 ## Build docker images